“Doing Mathematics should always mean finding patterns and crafting beautiful and meaningful explanations.” – Paul Lockhart

 Mathematical topics are taught in blocks, to enable the achievement of ‘mastery’ over time.
 Each lesson phase provides the means to achieve greater depth, with children who are quick to grasp new content, being offered rich and sophisticated problems, as well as exploratory, investigative tasks, within the lesson as appropriate.

 New mathematical concepts are shared within the context of an initial related problem, which children are able to discuss in partners.
 This initial problem-solving activity prompts discussion and reasoning, as well as promoting an awareness of maths in relatable real-life contexts that link to other areas of learning.
 Children are encouraged to solve problems each day through the use of concrete resources, pictorial representations and abstract thinking (the C-P-A approach).
 This helps children tackle concepts in a tangible and more comfortable way.
+Knowledge Organisers are used for each topic to revise key concepts and embed learning.

 Teachers use careful questions to draw out children’s discussions and their reasoning.
 The class teacher then leads children through strategies for solving the problem, including those already discussed.
 Children then progress to supported or individual carefully planned practice where questions vary one small element at a time to move children on in their thinking.
 Children are then challenged through a variety of high-quality resources, including use of Mastery questions and Mild, Hot and Spicy challenges that allow children to choose their own level of challenge.
 This provides an opportunity for children to reveal the depth of their understanding before moving on to more complex related problems.

 At Mersey Park, Children study mathematics in whole morning blocks covering a broad and balanced mathematical curriculum including elements of number, calculation, geometry, measures and statistics.
 Alongside mathematics sessions, an additional 10 minutes a day is spent practising Maths Dictionary (focussing on number fluency, counting skills, mathematical language, number facts, geometry and measure) to build fluency and precision in these areas and to think about numbers in a different way.
+Weekly lessons dedicated to number fluency have been introduced where children are encouraged to make links between known facts and new knowledge and practice number manipulation skills.

 As well as this children in KS2 complete weekly skills checks which cover the full range of mathematical concepts for their year group to embed key concepts, practice written methods and recap mental methods.
 Due to the interconnected nature of mathematics, at Mersey Park we aim to teach maths in a cross curricular manner as well as discretely to teach the practical application of mathematical skills.
 We focus not only on the mathematical methods but also focus on mathematical vocabulary and to use Maths Mastery to broaden and deepen mathematical understanding.